 17. T2 SDE (225)

-T2 is an open source system development environment (or distribution build kit if you are more familiar with that term).
-T2 allows the creation of custom distributions with bleeding edge technology.
-Currently, the Linux kernel is normally used - but we are expanding to Hurd, OpenDarwin and OpenBSD; more to come.
+T2 is an open-source system development environment (or distribution build kit if you are more familiar with that term).
+T2 allows the creation of custom distributions with bleeding-edge technology.
+Currently, the Linux kernel is normally used, but the project is expanding to Hurd, OpenDarwin and OpenBSD.
 T2 started as a community driven fork from the ROCK Linux Project with the aim to create a decentralised development and a clean framework for spin-off projects and customised distributions.